siyengar/verifiable-attribute-based-key-derivation/draft-iyengar-cfrg-voprfmetadata.md

 - NewGenerator(): A member function of `GG` that samples a new generator for the group.

+## Discrete log proofs
+TODO: describe the discrete log proofs

 ## Other Conventions
 All algorithm descriptions are written in a Python-like pseudocode.
+All scalar multiplications are performed modulo `GF(p)`.

 # Protocol